parvizi96/sendportal-plugin/gf-sendportal/readme.txt

 Require an Authentication Key from Your SendPortal Account...

 == Installation ==
-1. Upload \'pakat-add-on-gf.php\' to the \'/wp-content/plugins/\' directory
+1. Upload \'sendporta-add-on-gf.php\' to the \'/wp-content/plugins/\' directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress

 == Privacy ==